-Figure BT-1, Land Use Map, shows the location of existing parks and open spaces in the Bridle Trails Neighborhood.
-The Citywide Parks and Open Space Plan describes the future plans for parks throughout the City.
-Prior to development of each park, a master-development plan process (formerly referred to as a master plan process) is conducted to allow for community input.
+Figure 1 Land Use map shows the location of existing parks and open spaces in the Bridle Trails Neighborhood.
+The citywide Parks and Open Space Plan describes the future plans for parks throughout the city.
+Prior to development of each park, a master plan process is conducted to allow for community input.
 The objectives of the following policies include promoting enhanced utilization of existing park and open space facilities, and improving facilities within existing open space resources.

-Pursue acquisition of land for parks especially in the southern portion of the neighborhood and enhance existing parks and open space with a wide range of amenities for a diverse population (including kids, families, and the elderlypeople of all ages and abilities) consistent with the Parks and Open Space Plan (PROS).
+Pursue acquisition of land for parks especially in the southern portion of the neighborhood and enhance existing parks and open space with a wide range of amenities for a diverse population (including kids, families, and the elderly) consistent with the Parks and Open Space Plan (PROS).